Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Distorted pipelines: Underground pipelines are at risk of bending or breaking as the surrounding soil shifts and moves due to frost heave.

-• Uneven roads: Frost heave can create uneven surfaces on roads, leading to potholes, cracks, and other forms of damage that compromise road safety.
+• Uneven roads: Frost heave can create uneven surfaces on roads, leading to potholes, cracks, and other forms of that compromise road safety.

 Environmental Factors